Home Help for families Information & Advice Education & learning EHC plans & assessments (England only) Tribunal appeals

 If you disagree with a decision made by the local authority relating to your child’s special educational needs, you can appeal to an independent body called the First Tier Tribunal for Special Educational Needs and Disability (SEND).

 Appealing a local authority decision is a different course of action to making a complaint to the local authority.
-You can only appeal in certain situations.
+You can only appeal in certain situations, so it is important to be aware of the appropriate course of action for the situation you’re in.
+See elsewhere on our site for information about school transport complaints, disability discrimination complaints, exclusion complaints or bullying complaints.

 For some appeals, you may have to consider mediation first – see below.